thelittlemitak/git-notes/README.md

 - There's a way to add files that you forgot in the last commit (amend).
 - You can create a huge message with an editor insted of using the -m on logs
-- You can delete and rename remote names (which is typically origin)